Privacy, copyright and disclaimer

 - the FOI Act has a consultation process for dealing with documents that contain the personal or business information of third parties

-- the FOI Act includes a right to apply for internal review or Information Commissioner review of an access refusal decision
+- the FOI Act includes a right to apply for internal review or Information Commissioner review of an access refusal decision.

-Evidence of identity
+Proof of identity

 In all cases where a request relates to documents that contain your personal information, we will ask you to provide evidence of your identity before we deal with your request.
-Your request should include a physical address, as we prefer to forward documents containing personal information to you by registered post rather than email.

-If another person has authorised you to make a request on their behalf, we will ask you for the letter authorising you to make the request.
 If you are seeking documents containing personal information on behalf of another person, we will ask for evidence of both identities, showing clearly that you are the person who is authorised to apply on behalf of the other person.

-Acceptable identity documents include: a passport, an Australian driver’s licence or any other official identification in the English language which contains your photo, signature and address.
 Copies of identification documents should be certified as true copies of the originals by a person with the power to witness a Commonwealth statutory declaration.

-Privacy complaints
+Privacy contact and complaints

 A complaint may be made on behalf of a complainant by a guardian, friend, advocate or family member, but the person acting on behalf of the complainant must have written authorisation and verify their identity.